AscendingPassage.com HOME PAGE.

 force of their mere weight.
 Oh! the poor stones of the base that bear

-And the ardent colour of these things surprises you.
+And the ardent color of these things surprises you.
 It has persisted.

 On the red sandstone of the hypostyle, the paintings of more than

-three thousand years ago are still to be seen; especially above the
+three thousand years ago are still to be seen.
+Above the

 central chamber, almost in the sky, the capitals, in the form of great